flotiq/flotiq-mobile-demo/README.md

 <br/>

 > [!IMPORTANT]
-Currently we do not support Flotiq mobile app due to low interest from our users.
-Pull requests are welcome.
+We are not actively maintaining this repository due to low interest from our users.
+PRs are welcome.

 Flotiq Mobile Expo
 ========================